projectcapsule/capsule/docs/operator/network-policies.md

     podSelector: {}
 ```

-The Capsule controller, watching for Namespace creation, creates the Network Policies for each Namespace in the tenant.
+The Capsule controller, watching for namespace creation, creates the Network Policies for each namespace in the tenant.

 Alice has access to these network policies: